A5H73Y/Parkour/docs/tutorials/rewarding-player.md

 ## What is a ParkourRank?

-A ParkourRank is simply a title a Player earns when they reach a certain level.
+A ParkourRank is simply a title a Player earns when they reach a required ParkourLevel.
+As soon as the Player's ParkourLevel passes the threshold of the next ParkourRank to unlock, it will be applied to the player.

-A basic example could be similar to the following, when they reach each ParkourLevel they get the specified ParkourRank:
+A basic example could be similar to the following, when they reach or exceed each ParkourLevel they get the specified ParkourRank:

     5 = &3Beginner
     10 = &4Amateur